ericvids/wolfmidi/README.md

 About
 =====

-**wolfmidi** is a music mod for the [ECWolf-powered](http://maniacsvault.net/ecwolf/) Windows and Mac ports of Wolfenstein 3-D and Spear of Destiny by id Software.
+**wolfmidi** is a music enhancement mod for Wolfenstein 3-D and Spear of Destiny by id Software.
 This mod replaces the AdLib/OPL2 soundtrack with a fully-instrumented General MIDI soundtrack, auto-generated from the games' own data.
 This *drastically* improves music quality.

-[ECWolf](http://maniacsvault.net/ecwolf/) is required to use this mod.
+Either [ECWolf](http://maniacsvault.net/ecwolf/) or [wolfdosmpu](https://github.com/ericvids/wolfdosmpu/) is required to use this mod.
+ECWolf is recommended on modern systems.
+For older systems, wolfdosmpu provides an alternative DOS executable to play MIDI through the traditional MPU-401 UART interface.

 It is highly recommended to use this mod in conjunction with a MIDI hardware module such as Roland Sound Canvas, or at least through a software synthesizer such as [VirtualMIDISynth](https://coolsoft.altervista.org/en/virtualmidisynth).
 The Windows default synth is anyway a bit better than OPL2, but it seriously lacks reverb.